vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/cf4k8s-gs.md

         ```
         ytt version
         ```
+- [DockerHub](https://hub.docker.com/) is the image registry used in this guide if you don't have an account please make one, unless you are a more advanced user and want to have your own registry skip this step.

 ### Clone the CF for K8s repo

 Clone the repo to preferred location and cd into it.